2016 Alabama Crimson Tide softball team

-The 2016 Alabama Crimson Tide softball team is an American softball team, representing the University of Alabama for the 2016 NCAA softball season.
-The Crimson Tide play their home games at Rhoads Stadium.
-After losing in the 2015 Women's College World Series, the 2016 team looks to make the postseason for the 18th straight year, and the Women's College World Series for eleventh time.
-This season represents the 20th season of softball in the school's history.
+The 2016 Alabama Crimson Tide softball team was an American softball team that represented the University of Alabama for the 2016 NCAA softball season.
+The Crimson Tide played their home games at Rhoads Stadium.
+After losing in the 2015 Women's College World Series, the 2016 team looked to make the postseason for the 18th straight year, and the Women's College World Series for eleventh time.
+This season represented the 20th season of softball in the school's history.